UK records further 157,758 Covid cases as pressure grows on NHS

-Covid: UK records further 157,758 cases as pressure grows on NHS
+Covid: England and Scotland record further 157,758 cases as pressure grows on NHS

 Scotland logs new record of 20,217 infections